What to Expect

 How are results obtained?

 Dr. Weisman will interpret all ultrasound and echocardiographic studies she performs.
 A verbal report and brief written notes will be provided immediately after the exam.
 A formal written report will be sent to the primary clinic the first work day following the exam.
 Consultation with a radiologist, cardiologist or internal medicine specialist via telemedicine is also available upon request for any scan for an additional fee.
 Dr. Weisman may recommend telemedicine consultation with a board certified specialist for cases that are particularly complex or unusual.
-A specialist’s report can be obtained in most cases in less than 24 hours.
+A specialist’s report can be obtained in most cases in 1-2 business days or less.

 Can you provide a price list for your services?